Living in an urban area means that you get to enjoy certain things.

 This style is similar to the living room loft bed, but replaces a dedicated sofa with a futon, which is capable of being opened up to provide a second bed.

-The obvious benefit here being that you have a seating arrangement, but a secondary mattress as well.
+The obvious benefit here is that you have a seating arrangement, but a secondary mattress as well.

 The minimalist loft bed